mrmeizongo/Xpilot/README.md

 There are 3 flight modes; 1 = passthrough/manual, 2 = rate, and 3 = stabilize.

 Rate mode is the most popular among inexperienced flyers.
-If mode switch is not configured, any of the 3 modes can be used as the default mode.
-See [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
+If mode switch is not configured, rate mode is the default.

-Passthrough is for advanced flyers.
+Passthrough mode is for advanced flyers.
+It passes the output through a slew rate limiter before the servos receive the command.
+The slew rate is configurable.

 Rudder mixing for coordinated turns is enabled automatically in rate and stabilize modes and off by default in passthrough mode.
-You can override this and/or set roll % to be mixed with rudder in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
-Default aileron-rudder mixing value is 30%.
+Default aileron-to-rudder mixing value is 30%.

 |      Flight mode       |                                     Description                                     |
 | :--------------------: | :---------------------------------------------------------------------------------: |